 Was Khirbet Beit-Loya the Home of Priest Lehi?

 The site was abandoned around the 6th Century BCE, but was reoccupied two centuries later, possibly by Edomites.
-It is assumed that during the Babylonian Exile of the Jews from this region, Edomites settled in their place.
+It is assumed that during the Babylonian exile of the Jews from this region, Edomites settled in their place.
 A few underground agricultural installations indicate the Edomites specialized in raising pigeons and olive oil production.
-They had also built a watch tower, which was also used in later periods.
+They also built a watch tower, which was used in later periods.

 Khirbet Beit Loya / Beit Lehi in the Great Jewish Revolt